jpsadler/dumpalloc/README.md

 Additionally, it generates a stacktrace for each allocation/deallocation, which is then either logged to a file, or to a remote process, via a TCP socket.

-The stacktrace is generated using instruction-scanning with a termination heuristic.
-This is an inherently processor-specific technique, and is the reason that `libdumpalloc` currently only works on MIPS.
-However, an advantage of this technique is that it works quite well with release builds, and doesn't require unwind tables (as would be required by libunwind).
+By default `libdumpalloc` uses GCC intrinsic unwind support.
+However, on MIPS platforms, an alternative unwinder is available which uses instruction-scanning with a termination heuristic.
+This is an inherently processor-specific technique, and is only available for MIPS.
+However, an advantage of this technique is that it works quite well with release builds, and doesn't require unwind tables.

+To enable this alternative unwinder set the environment variable:

+	DUMPALLOC_WALK_STACK=1

+prior to LD_PRELOADING `libdumpalloc.so`

 ## readalloc